 Cannabidiol (commonly known as CBD) is slowly seeing a surge in popularity in the United States.
 It is being touted by its manufacturers as a great way to treat most diseases, and by its enemies as just a snake oil being distributed to poison the minds of the population.
 But what exactly is CBD?
 And how much is too much?
 Should I take it at all?
-Let’s dive in.
+Let’s dive in to a guide to CBD dosage.

 CBD is a cannabinoid.
 This is a type of enzyme or compound that is found in cannabis plants.
 CBD interacts with natural biological processes that assist in the regulation of things such as mood, sleep, appetite, and sensation of/tolerance to pain.
 It is commonly thought that CBD induces a “high” in the user, but that is not true.
 A different cannabinoid, tetrahydrocannabinol (THC) is what causes the psychoactive effects commonly associated with cannabis and marijuana.